MonoGame/docs.monogame.github.io/articles/monogame/howto/graphics/HowTo_Create_a_StateObject.md

 ---
 title: How to create a State Object
 description: Demonstrates how to create a state object using any of the state object classes.
+requireMSLicense: true
 ---

-# How to create a State Object

-Demonstrates how to create a state object using any of the state object classes: [BlendState](xref:Microsoft.Xna.Framework.Graphics.BlendState), [DepthStencilState](xref:Microsoft.Xna.Framework.Graphics.DepthStencilState), [RasterizerState](xref:Microsoft.Xna.Framework.Graphics.RasterizerState), or [SamplerState](xref:Microsoft.Xna.Framework.Graphics.SamplerState).

 ## Creating a State Object

+In this example, we will demonstrate how to create a state object using any of the state object classes: [BlendState](xref:Microsoft.Xna.Framework.Graphics.BlendState), [DepthStencilState](xref:Microsoft.Xna.Framework.Graphics.DepthStencilState), [RasterizerState](xref:Microsoft.Xna.Framework.Graphics.RasterizerState), or [SamplerState](xref:Microsoft.Xna.Framework.Graphics.SamplerState).

 ### To create a state object